Please make a small donation to support a Massachusetts ballot question to require public reporting of conflicts of interest.

 The printing costs mean that running a full investigation may be expensive for a reporter or newspaper, especially with so many strapped for cash.
 The several months of preparation required for delivery mean that the materials provided may be less than timely in order to address any question the reporter or press may have.

-That the State Ethics Commission reports being overstretched is to be expected as the commission has reported ratios of more than 1,000 “subjects” – legislators, public employees, political appointees, etc. – per agency staff member.
+The State Ethics Commission reports being overstretched.
+This is to be expected as the commission has reported ratios of more than 1,000 “subjects” – legislators, public employees, political appointees, etc. – per agency staff member.
 The commission itself meets less than once a month.

 This proposed ballot question would shift some of the workload away from the State Ethics Commission, which reports being overstretched in its duties, while leaving the commission in place to review complaints.